predkambrij/easeRead/README.md

 TODOs / known issues:
 * field "To learn" doesn't consider known words in Anki yet (just information showing - "Tag with #bCram" button won't tag words you know)
-* try to use part of speach and definitions from oxford dictionary for words which aren't present in Anki yet
 * try to consider part of speach of each word or phrase (like "looking for", "is working") for normalization ("is working" -> work; don't split "looking for")
 * try to get better coverage of words in a book (they are lost during checking with most frequent words because they aren't normalized)